 Data will be collected using a digital record form that includes a timing device, automatic application of basal and ceiling rules, and real-time calculation of raw scores.
 Included are a small set of manipulatives and response booklets for performance subtests.

-Hogrefe is recruiting Clinical Examiners and organizations who serve children from 5 through 20-years-of-age to participate in the U.S. standardization of the IDS-2 starting in 2023.
+Hogrefe is currently recruiting Clinical Examiners and organizations who serve children from 5 through 20-years-of-age to participate in the U.S. standardization of the IDS-2.